Dobbs rallies Vikings to 31-28 victory over the Falcons 5 days after being acquired in a trade

 INJURIES

-Minnesota WR K.J.
 Osborn was carted off the field with a concussion following a hit from Dee Alford, who was penalized for a personal foul, late in the first half.
 Osborn rose to his feet before sitting on the cart for the ride off the field.
-Running back Cam Akers was ruled out with an ankle injury in the fourth quarter.
 Vikings LT Christian Darrisaw was inactive after being downgraded to questionable on Saturday with a groin injury.
 David Quessenberry was the fill-in starter.

 Falcons CB Dee Alford left the game with an ankle injury.
 S Richie Grant was cleared after being evaluated for a concussion in the fourth quarter.